Rutgers medical students walking on campus

 As part of an academic health center, Robert Wood Johnson Medical School is strategically aligned with clinical affiliate partners and leading research centers throughout New Jersey, fostering a rich academic learning environment where future physicians train in state-of-the-art medical advances while encouraging culturally competent, humanistic approaches to patient care.
 The school offers programs at the undergraduate, graduate, and postgraduate levels for more than 1,500 students.
 Most of the school’s graduate medical education programs are accredited by the Accreditation Council on Graduate Medical Education (ACGME), as well as by specialty boards or societies.

-Spanning the spectrum of health and science, Robert Wood Johnson Medical School hosts 20 academic departments and has four major research institutes.
+Spanning the spectrum of health and science, Robert Wood Johnson Medical School hosts 19 academic departments and has several major research institutes and centers.

 Research at Robert Wood Johnson Medical School